lottekoblens/browser-technologies-2122/README.md

 There are a few things I haven't done (because of a lack of time), but I wanted to do in this project:

+* Save the data that is filled in in a database and not in a JSON file.
+So it can be saved for every user

 ## :open_file_folder: Resources